Buying Success: Prosper From Supplier Relationship Management (SRM)

 UNICEF follows a strategic procurement approach to achieve substantial savings.
 You can adopt a similar strategy to get the maximum amount of value from your procurement, by reducing inefficiencies and delays.

 In this article, we’ll discuss procurement best practices to optimize your current processes.
-Then we’ll look at a step-by-step strategic procurement guide to ensure you meet your organization‘s core objectives.

 The key to sourcing and buying products for your business is cutting out inefficiencies and managing potential bottlenecks in your procurement system.